MonikaVelichkova/SoftuniCourses/README.md

 # SoftuniCourses
 Contains solutions and certifications from my learning experience at Software University.

-/Various task solutions will be added from the Basics, Fundamentals and Advanced and OOP modules.
-Currently learning C# Advanced and OOP./
+Various task solutions will be added from the Basics, Fundamentals and Advanced and OOP modules.
+Currently learning C# Advanced and OOP.

 Certificate - Programming Basics with C# (png):